Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Subjective-Aligned T2V Metric

 \subsection{Text-video Alignment Encoder}

 Text-video alignment refers to the conformity between the video content and the text description.
-CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip} are models that have a strong ability for zero-shot text-image matching. ~\cite{wu2021godiva} first proposes CLIPSim, which uses CLIP to calculate the similarities between text and each frame of the video and then take the average value.
+CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip} have strong abilities for zero-shot text-image matching. ~\cite{wu2021godiva} proposes CLIPSim, which uses CLIP to calculate the similarities between text and each frame of the video and then take the average value.
 However, former works~\cite{chivileva2023measuring, huang2024vbench, liu2024fetv,liu2023evalcrafter} and results in Tab.~\ref{tab:performance} show that simply using CLIP or BLIP has a low correlation with the authentic subjective scores.
-Following works of MLLMs such as BLIP-2~\cite{li2023blip2}, InstructBLIP~\cite{instructblip}, and mPLUG-Owl2~\cite{ye2023mplug}, we use the pre-trained BLIP image encoder as the video frame encoder.
+Following works of MLLMs~\cite{li2023blip2, instructblip,ye2023mplug}, we use the pre-trained BLIP image encoder as the video frame encoder.
 We freeze the weights of the image encoder that encodes each frame separately.
 We use the BLIP text encoder as the alignment encoder.
 The alignment encoder takes the encoded text and video frame as inputs.
 They interact through the cross-attention module and the encoder eventually outputs a feature representing the text-frame similarity.
 We concatenate features from each text-frame pair.
 Given a set of $N$ video frames $\{v_i \in \mathbb{R}^{3 \times H \times W}\}_{i=1}^{N}$ and the text prompt $t$, we have: